officialskum/officialskum.github.io/README.md

 ### **M.A.D.
 Tower Defence**

 Another group project I've been working on with my good friends Hampus Brandtman, Luca Salmi, Daniel Svensson and Calle Höglund from school!
-We've made a full-scale tower defense game through SpriteKit and SwiftUI with working upgrades, a really cool grid-building system for our foundation tiles that act as a barricade for the enemie as well as bosses!
+We've made a full-scale tower defense game through SpriteKit and SwiftUI with working upgrades, a really cool grid-building system for our foundation tiles that act as a barricade for the enemies as well as bosses!
 We've also got working pathfinding which I'm very proud of and as always Hampus really outdid himself with the assets. 🚀

 ## [Trivia Quiz](https://github.com/sarahparah/triviaquiz)